Iskra: A System for Inverse Geometry Processing: Related Work

 \subsection{Differentiation Through ODEs and PDEs}

-A complementary line of work to us enables differentiation through continuous time/space of dynamical systems.
-These systems focus on backpropagating through the solution of ordinary and partial differential equations where they expose the simulator as a differentiable layer by treating the time integration as an implicit computational layer.
-For example, Neural ODE~\cite{Chen:2018:NOD} proposes backpropagation through black-box ODE solvers without backpropagating through the operations of the solver, enabling end-to-end training of models defined by continuous dynamics.
-Subsequent systems such as ChainQueen~\cite{Hu:2019:CQA} and DiffTaichi~\cite{hu2019difftaichi} extended this idea to differentiable physics simulation via compiler support where they support backpropagation through PDE-based solvers for fluids, soft bodies, and rigid-body dynamics.
-For information about recent advances on differentiable simulators, please see \citet{Coros:2021:DS,Newbury:2024:ARO}.
+A complementary line of work to ours enables differentiation through continuous time/space of dynamical systems.
+These systems backpropagate through the solution of ordinary and partial differential equations, implementing the simulator as a layer that can be differentiated implicitly.
+For example, Neural ODE~\cite{chen2018neuralode} backpropagates through black-box ODE solvers using the adjoint method, avoiding backpropagation through steps of the solver to enable end-to-end training of models defined by continuous dynamics.
+For more information, refer to \citet{kolter2020deepimplicit}.

-While these systems enable efficient differentiation through time-dependent PDE solvers, they primarily target forward simulation and learning physical parameters.
-In contrast, our focus is on inverse geometry processing over static triangle and tet meshes where the dominant costs arise from sparse geometric operators rather than time integration.
+Subsequent systems such as ChainQueen~\cite{Hu:2019:CQA} and DiffTaichi~\cite{hu2019difftaichi} extended this idea to differentiable physics simulation by relying on compilers to support backpropagating through PDE-based solvers for fluids, soft bodies, and rigid-body dynamics---notably with no support for meshes.
+Systems like DiffPD \cite{du2021diffpd} and that of \citet{huang2024diff} provide differentiable systems specially tailored to soft-body simulation.
+Much like the differentiable optimization systems, these methods offer a fixed set of pre-chosen soft-body solvers \cite{du2021diffpd, huang2024diff}.
+For information about recent advances on differentiable physics simulators, see \citet{Coros:2021:DS,Newbury:2024:ARO}.

+These systems enable differentiating through time-dependent soft-body solvers on \emph{volumetric} domains with collision handling, and primarily target optimizing for physical parameters.
+In contrast, our focus is on inverse geometry processing over static triangle and tetrahedral meshes.
+Geometry processing problems do not fit neatly into a unified declarative form like elasticity does \cite{Hu:2019:CQA, du2021diffpd, huang2024diff}.
+Even if these systems were modified to support codimension-$1$ meshes, expressing surface ARAP as a general nonlinear optimization problem requires reformulating the objective function, much like for Theseus~\cite{pineda2022theseus} (\S\ref{ss:arap}).
+Moreover, two of our examples---eigenproblems (\S\ref{ss:scp}) and geodesics on curved domains (\S\ref{ss:geodesics})---are not handled by prior systems.
+Lastly, it is common that the systems in this class do not permit specifying custom forward solvers~\cite{Hu:2019:CQA, du2021diffpd, huang2024diff}; in contrast, ours tackles general inverse problems, including linear systems, eigenproblems, fixed points, and proximal iterations.
 As a result, the abstractions and optimizations developed for differentiable simulation do not directly address the sparsity in geometry processing, nor the broader class of geometry processing problems that our system supports.